-Being a publisher, you may have used the Google Ad Manager (Google DFP) to serve and manage ads.
-But, you may haven’t realized that Ad Manager has a lot more to offer, and especially in the direction to improve the quality and performance of the ads.
+Being a publisher, you may have used Google Ad Manager to serve and manage ads.
+But, you may haven’t realized that Ad Manager has much more to offer, especially in improving the quality and performance of the ads.

-Although Google Reporting feature will give you an idea of how various networks, SSPs, etc. are performing, it won’t help in solving various issues related to ad delivery.
-In this article, we’ll introduce one of the features of Google Ad Manager known as Google Publisher Console that you can take advantage of, to troubleshoot DFP ad delivery.
+Although the Google Reporting feature will show you how various networks, SSPs, etc., are performing, it won’t help solve various ad delivery issues.
+In this article, we’ll introduce one of the features of Google Ad Manager, known as Google Publisher Console, that you can take advantage of to troubleshoot DFP ad delivery.

-So, let’s start from the basics and understand what is Google Publisher Console, and how you can use this to troubleshoot ad del.
+So, let’s start from the basics and understand what Google Publisher Console is and how you can use this to troubleshoot ad delivery.

-However, to get access to the Console, a publisher should have added Google Publisher Tags (GPT) to the web pages where ads are going to be displayed.
-So, if you haven’t generated and added GPT to your webpages, take a look at this article.
+However, to get access to the Console, a publisher should have added Google Publisher Tags (GPT) to the web pages where ads will be displayed.
+So, if you haven’t generated and added GPT to your web pages, look at this article.

-Now that you’ve added GPT to your webpages, it’s time to enable Google Publisher Console.
-To enable Google Publisher Console, you can follow one of the three methods described below.
+Now that you’ve added GPT to your web pages enabling Google Publisher Console is time.
+To enable Google Publisher Console, follow one of the three methods described below.

-Bookmark Method – By creating a bookmark in your browser, you can enable Publisher Console.
-Below are the steps you can follow to create and enable the Google Publisher Console for troubleshooting.
+By creating a bookmark in your browser, you can enable Publisher Console.
+Below are the steps to create and enable the Google Publisher Console for troubleshooting.

-- Click on the More icon present on the top of the right side of the browser.
+- Click on the More icon on the top of the right side of the browser.

-- Then, go to More tools > Developer tools.
-This will open Console by default.
+- Then, go to More Tools> Developer tools.
+This will open the Console by default.

-Note: Make sure that the page (where ads are getting displayed) is already opened in the present tab before enabling the Chrome Console.
+Note: Ensure the page (where ads are displayed) is already opened in the present tab before enabling the Chrome Console.

 - Go to the website where ads are displayed using Google Publisher Tags.

-- Add string “?google_console” or “?googlefc” to the website’s URL.
+- Add the string “?google_console” or “?googlefc” to the website’s URL.
 And click Enter.

-Once you execute the above-mentioned steps, Google Publisher Console will open at the bottom of the page.
+Once you execute the steps mentioned above, Google Publisher Console will open at the bottom of the page.

-Also, there is an option “Open in Delivery Tools” that opens the Ad Manager account in a new tab to analyze and troubleshoot ad delivery issues.
+Also, an option “Open in Delivery Tools” opens the Ad Manager account in a new tab to analyze and troubleshoot ad delivery issues.
 So, let’s discuss some of the important specifics of the Console.

-Ad Slots represents the number of ad slots present on a web page and various information related to them i.e.
+Ad Slots represent the number of ad slots present on a web page and various information related to them i.e.